 Click here to view the full glossary of the Kyoto Protocol.

-With more than 29 million inoculated seedlings in the Canadian boreal forest, and approximately 7,500 hectares established in Chile, Mikro-Tek now has an inventory of approximately 4.5 million carbon offset credits available to large industrial carbon emittersNormally defined as industrial entities that emit more than 25,000 tCO2e annually.
+With more than 29 million inoculated seedlings in the Canadian boreal forest, and approximately 7,500 hectares established in Chile, Mikro-Tek now has an inventory of 1.4 million carbon offset credits available to large industrial carbon emittersNormally defined as industrial entities that emit more than 25,000 tCO2e annually.
 (Some jurisdictions use the threshold of 100,000 tCO2eannually, but most countries are moving to the lower rate to follow international standards).
 These companies produce goods in emissions-intensive sectors such as primary energy or electricity production, mining and manufacturing, airlines and international shipping, transportation, etc. There are approximately 10,000 LFEs in the U.S. and approximately 700 across Canada.
 Mikro-Tek seeks long-term, ongoing supply contracts to provide cost effective emission offsets to large final emitters.

 Click here to view the full glossary.

-Mikro-Tek’s projects provide large industrial emitters with a cost effective means of meeting their emission reduction targets, while simultaneously addressing their sustainability and biodiversityBiodiversity is a measure of the health of ecosystems and the degree of variation of living organisms and elements they interact with (e.g. air, soil, water, sunlight).
+Mikro-Tek’s projects provide large industrial emitters and government with a cost effective means of meeting their emission reduction targets, while simultaneously addressing their sustainability and biodiversityBiodiversity is a measure of the health of ecosystems and the degree of variation of living organisms and elements they interact with (e.g. air, soil, water, sunlight).
 Mikro-Tek’s technology enhances biodiversity by reducing the need for chemical additives such as fertilizers and herbicides, naturally improving water and nutrient uptake from the soil, reducing plant susceptibility to disease, insects, and physiological damage from stress events (transplant shock, temperature and moisture fluctuations etc.), enhancing forest adaptation to climate change, and extreme weather events, and improving the biological health of the soil through increased soil organic content, soil porosity and water holding capacity, and decreased soil erosion.

 Click here to view the full glossary goals.